roman-milk/roman-milk.github.io/teachers-past-blackmail.md

  Kerri had read the note over and over while her mind flashed to her blackmailer but she was still unable to put a face to his name.
 She had wondered, at the time, whether he would be in the park but guessed that it was certain he would be.
 Kerri had reasoned that he would be close enough to observe her compliance to his smutty demands.
 She could only pray that no one who knew her would see her dressed in such a flamboyant manner.

  "You are to wear these clothes plus running shoes, nothing else!
 No bra, no panties, no socks," the blackmailer had written.
 "And make sure you do three laps like you normally do," Kerri had read and realized the man was certainly aware of her routine.
 In a silly attempt to find more clothes, Kerri had actually looked in the empty bag but the two garments were the sum of what Sky demanded she wear.
 She had blushed a bright shade of red looking at the shirt and black leotards.
-Report_Story #5